PR0M3TH3AN/SeedPass/docs/fingerprint_seeds.md

 ---

-## Managing Fingerprints
+## Managing Seeds and Fingerprints

-SeedPass allows users to manage multiple fingerprints, enabling the handling of various seeds and user profiles.
-This section outlines how to add, remove, and switch between different fingerprints.
+SeedPass associates each imported seed with a unique fingerprint, which serves as the folder name for all related data.
+This approach ensures that every seed is automatically managed through its fingerprint, eliminating the need for separate fingerprint addition processes.

-### Adding a New Fingerprint
+### Importing a New Seed

 1. **Generate or Import a Seed:**
    - **Generate:** SeedPass can generate a new BIP-39 seed for the user.